microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/5-collection-types.md

 let does_not_exist = v[100];
 ```

-You can try to see this error in this [Rust Playground link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=97a26b29e4839247c4228ec75bfe856c).
+You can run this code and see what happens in this [Rust Playground link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=97a26b29e4839247c4228ec75bfe856c).

 Attempting to access the element at index 100 in a vector containing five elements aborts the
 running program with the following error message: